AssignPrimeIdentity/manifest/README.md

 ## The 1st Grammar of Each Scheme

 This 19 has a configuration of π(10) i.e. 4 primes of 2, 3, 5, 7.
-Here we come to the detail of 168 and 618 that act as the 1st grammar when we come to the upper scheme.
+Here we come to the detail of 168 and 618 as the 1st grammar when we come to the upper scheme.

 ```
  $True Prime Pairs: